-Spinach offers so many health benefits (like plant based protein, iron, calcium, vitamin C, and folic acid.
+But spinach offers so many health benefits!
+Plant based protein, iron, calcium, vitamin C, and folic acid to name a few.
 It also contains high amounts of antioxidants and nitrates which decrease stress in your body and prevent heart disease and cancer.

 One of the best ways I’ve found to eat spinach is in a pesto sauce.
 The tiny pieces of spinach mixed with other ingredients don’t take on the stringy or slimy texture.
 This works with fresh or cooked spinach.

 This meal can be served as a hot pasta dish or as a chilled pasta salad.
 All the ingredients microwave exceptionally well.

 Divide as you will

 To be honest, I was expecting this to make 8 meals, which is on the high side of what I like to prep in advance.
 When I started dividing it out, it became clear that this was going to make at least an extra meal, if not two more.

 The recipe (and macros) is half of what I made and I think will make 5 meals comfortably.

 Macros per meal

 This meal prep is made so much easier with a food processor.
 My favorite is below.
 I think you’ll also find quite a few of these useful in this meal prep so I included all the following tools:

 Meal Prep Tools I Use and Love